DeNederlandscheBank/nifigator/docs/05_using a NifVector graph.md

 ### Contexts and phrase similarities

-With the word 'has' we can construct a table with similar phrases in the index and contexts in the columns:
+Only specific words and phrases occur in the contexts mentioned above.
+If you derive the phrases that share the most frequent contexts with the word 'has' then you get the following table (the columns contains the contexts, the rows the phrases that have the most contexts in common):

 ```python
 import pandas as pd